Types of Fabric Glue: Best Glue for Fabric (+ the Worst!)

 Read it here >> How To Apply Fusible Interfacing

-A hot glue gun can also be used to attach embellishments to fabric!
-A favorite of crafters everywhere, this adhesive becomes very fluid when it warms up in the applicator gun.
+One of the most common questions we hear is, does hot glue work on fabric?
+Yes, it's a favorite of crafters everywhere, this adhesive becomes very fluid when it warms up in the applicator gun.

-Because most fabrics are porous, hot glue is a great option because it fuses into the weave and fibers of the fabric to create a strong bond.
+Because most fabrics are porous, you can hot glue fabric easily.
+Hot glue is a great option because it fuses into the weave and fibers of the fabric to create a strong bond.